hodefoting/mrg/README.md

   Single pass direct XML SVG/XHTML layout/renderer (minimal state/no DOM)
   SDL/GTK/framebuffer/terminal backends.

-MicroRaptor Gui is a C API for creating user interfaces, it can be used as an application writing environment or as an interactive canvas for part of a larger interface.
+microraptor gui is a C API for creating user interfaces, it can be used as an application writing environment or as an interactive canvas for part of a larger interface.